Last updated on February 10, 2026

 Graven Cairns | Illustration by Adam Paquette

 Blah blah blah fetch lands, blah blah blah shock lands.
-We all know they’re great.
+We all know they're great.
 Okay, but what about filter lands?
 Filter lands are honestly a little underrated.
-I mean, while these lands might be less popular in some cases, they’re phenomenal the times when you can use them and really help a deck get off the ground or stay in the air.
+I mean, while these great lands might be less popular, theyโre phenomenal the times when you can use them and really help a deck get off the ground or stay in the air.

 What are Filter Lands?